harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/coverity-scanner-reference.md

 The following steps outline the recommended workflow:

-1. Add a CI Build or an STO Security stage to your pipeline.
+1. Add a Build or Security stage to your pipeline.

 2. Add a Run step to upload your Coverity scan results to the pipeline workspace.